An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Experimental Results

-Finally, we provide an ablation study to investigate whether MAOPT-SRO selects a suitable policy for each agent, thus efficiently enabling agents to exploit useful information from others.
-Figure \ref{figure10} presents the action movement in the environment caused by an agent's policy and the policy of MAOPT-SRO at the same training period ($t_1=6\times 10^5$ steps, $t_2=2\times 10^6$ steps).
-We can see that at both periods, actions selected by the intra-option policy of MAOPT-SRO are more accurate than those selected from the agent's own policy, namely, more prone to pursue the adversary (blue).
-This indicates that the advised policy selected by MAOPT-SRO performs better than the agent itself, which means MAOPT-SRO successfully distinguishes useful knowledge from other agents.
-Therefore, the agent can learn faster and better after exploiting knowledge from this advised policy.
+\textbf{The influence of SRO.} In this section, we first provide an ablation study to investigate whether SRO selects a suitable policy for each agent, thus efficiently enabling agents to exploit useful information from others.
+Figure \ref{figure10} presents the action movement in the environment.
+Each arrow is the direction of movement caused by the specific action at each location.
+Four figures show the direction of movement caused by the action selected from the policy of an agent at $t_1=6\times 10^5$ steps (Figure \ref{figure10}(a), top left), and at $t_2=2\times 10^6$ (Figure \ref{figure10}(c), bottom left); the direction of movement caused by the action selected from the intra-option policies of SRO at $t_1=6\times 10^5$ steps (Figure \ref{figure10}(b), top right), and at $t_2=2\times 10^6$ steps (Figure \ref{figure10}(d), bottom right) respectively.
+The preferred direction of movement should be towards the blue circle.
+We can see that actions selected by the intra-option policies of SRO are more accurate than those selected from the agent's own policy, namely, more prone to pursue the adversary (blue).
+This shows that the policy selected by SRO performs better than the agent itself, which means SRO successfully distinguishes useful knowledge from other agents.
+Therefore, the agent can learn faster and better after exploiting knowledge from this selected policy by SRO than learning from scratch.